NFL Pro Bowl Fast Facts

 Center: Maurkice Pouncey, Steelers; Rodney Hudson, Raiders

-Tight end: Travis Kelce, Chiefs; Rob Gronkowski, Patriots
+Tight end: Travis Kelce, Chiefs; Rob Gronkowski, Patriots; Delanie Walker, Titans TE (replaces Kelce)

-Quarterback: Tom Brady, Patriots; Philip Rivers, Chargers; Ben Roethlisberger, Steelers
+Quarterback: Tom Brady, Patriots; Philip Rivers, Chargers; Ben Roethlisberger, Steelers; Derek Carr, Raiders (replaces Brady); Alex Smith, Chiefs (replaces Rivers)

 Running back: Le'Veon Bell, Steelers; Kareem Hunt, Chiefs; LeSean McCoy, Bills

-Fullback: James Develin, Patriots
+Fullback: James Develin, Patriots; Roosevelt Nix, Steelers (replaces Develin)

-Defense Defense end: Joey Bosa, Chargers; Calais Campbell, Jaguars; Khalil Mack, Raiders
+Defensive end: Joey Bosa, Chargers; Calais Campbell, Jaguars; Khalil Mack, Raiders; Cameron Heyward, Steelers (replaces Mack); Yannick Ngakoue, Jaguars (replaces Campbell)

 Interior linemen: Geno Atkins, Bengals; Jurrell Casey, Titans; Malik Jackson, Jaguars

-Outside linebacker: Von Miller, Broncos; Jadeveon Clowney, Texans; Terrell Suggs, Ravens
+Outside linebacker: Von Miller, Broncos; Jadeveon Clowney, Texans; Terrell Suggs, Ravens; Telvin Smith, Jaguars (replaces Clowney)

 Inside/middle linebacker: C.J.
-Mosley, Ravens; Ryan Shazier, Steelers
+Mosley, Ravens; Ryan Shazier, Steelers; Joe Schobert, Browns (replaces Shazier)

 Cornerback: A.J.
 Bouye, Jaguars; Jalen Ramsey, Jaguars; Aqib Talib, Broncos; Casey Hayward, Chargers